-Land Use and Zoning
+Land Use & Zoning

-The Plan area is a predominantly residential community lying between White Flint to the north and the major employment center of Walter Reed National Military Medical Center and National Institute of Health to the south.
-It includes the Music Center at Strathmore (Strathmore Hall) and the historic Mansion at Strathmore (the former Corby Mansion), adjacent to Strathmore Hall and designated on the County's Master Plan of Historic Preservation.
+The Plan area is a predominantly residential community lying between White Flint to the north and the major employment center of Walter Reed National Military Medical Center and National Institutes of Health to the south.
+It includes the Music Center at Strathmore (Strathmore Hall), and the historic Mansion at Strathmore (the former Corby Mansion), which is designated on the County's Master Plan of Historic Preservation.